kenweechin/luconia-geology-institute/README.md

 3. Click "Open with Github Dekstop" to clone and open the repository with Github Dekstop.
 4. Follow the prompts in Github Dekstop to finish the clone.

+# **Credits**

+### **Content**
+* The text for the Basin Analysis module page was taken from [Southampton University](https://www.southampton.ac.uk/courses/modules/soes6059#syllabus).
+* The text for the Reservoir Engineer module page was taken from [Curtin University](https://study.curtin.edu.au/offering/unit-ug-fundamentals-of-reservoir-engineering--peen3001/).
+* The text for the Seismic Interpretation module page was taken from [Curtin University](https://study.curtin.edu.au/offering/unit-ug-seismic-interpretation--geop4002/).

+### **Media**
+* Most the photos used in this project were taken from [Unsplash](https://unsplash.com/), the internet’s source of freely-usable images.
+* The image with a sandstone formation in the Why Us page was taken by Ken Wee Chin during the field-trip.

+### **Acknoledgement**
+* I have the inspiration of creating this project from my past career background as a Petroleum Geologist, and the course I have taken from MSc in Petroleum Geoscience in University College Dublin, Ireland.
+* Special thanks to my mentor, Mr Spencer for valuable suggestions on the project and the way to improve them.